Rivet Nut Drill Bit Size Chart

 • Best for applications where a smooth finish is needed.

-• Reduced Head (Small Flange):
+• Reduced Head:

 • Takes up less space on the surface.